quipology/pecomm/README.md

 Tickets are created in the organization's ticketing system for decommissioned servers in the environment that need to be removed from any related address objects or policies configured on firewalls managed by Panorama.

 ## Tool Logistics
-It will first load a file that is passed in (any file with plain text within it - .txt, .csv, .yaml, etc.) and attempt to ping the loaded hosts.
+It will first parse the file that is passed in (any file with plain text within it - .txt, .csv, .yaml, etc.) and attempt to ping any valid IPv4 addresses found within the file.
 Any hosts that do *NOT* respond to pings will be deemed worthy of removal from the selected device group (or *all* device groups if chosen) managed by a Panorama node.

 Removal happens in this order: